wbond/vat_moss-python/readme.md

 ### Determine VAT Rate from Declared Residence

-*Either this method, or Determine VAT Rate from Billing Address, can be used as one piece of location proof.
-Using both will not result in two pieces of proof since both are user-provided locations.*

 The user's VAT Rate can be determined by prompting the user with a list of valid countries obtained from `vat_moss.declared_residence.options()`.
 If the user chooses a country with one or more exceptions, the user should be